MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/index.md

 - **Keynote Speakers:**
   - **Professor Eunika Mercier-Laurent**, University of Reims Champagne-Ardenne, France; Chair of the International Federation for Information Processing Technical Committee 12: Artificial Intelligence (IFIP TC-12).
   - **Professor Joseph Bakarji**, American University of Beirut; Departments of Mechanical Engineering, Artificial Intelligence Hub, Center for Advanced Mathematical Sciences.
+- **Review Transfer Option** for papers that are not accepted for the main track and related to the workshop's topics can be submitted to our workshop.
+Please use this [form](https://forms.gle/QPav5rHVMCuSMhFZ9) when submitting your paper.
+Please make sure to meet our [submission guidelines](/call-for-papers/).

 ## Important Dates